-We must be aware there are some cases where network administrators are not able to avoid IP spoofing.
+We must be aware there are some cases where network administrators are powerless regarding IP spoofing:

-Internet incoming traffic - except for the local networks addresses, we can't tell if one source address is spoofing or not, so all we can do is blocking packets with local networks' source addresses.
-This is why it's so important for each network to play it's role and block internal spoofing.
+Internet incoming traffic - except for the local networks addresses, we can't tell if one source address is spoofing or not, all we can do is block packets with local networks' source addresses.
+This is why it's so important for each network to play its role and block internal spoofing.

-Network traffic within local networks - traffic between nodes in the same IPv4 network is not handled by any router and escapes the administrator's control.
+Network traffic within local networks - traffic between nodes in the same IPv4 network is not handled by any router and thus escapes the administrator's control.
 To be able to do something about this we would have to use layer three switches.
-A layer three switch operates as a layer two switch but understands IPv4 and access control lists can be enforced to block any local IP spoofing.
+A layer three switch operates as a layer two switch but understands IPv4 and access control lists can be enforced to block local IP spoofing within the network.

 Local transit networks - transit networks are used for traffic passing, this means some traffic travelling through them is neither originated by them nor destined to them.
-This presents an issue for anti-spoofing rules because we can no longer enforce that every incoming packet from that network must have a source address belonging to the network.
+Obviously, this is an issue for anti-spoofing rules because we can no longer enforce that every incoming packet from that network must have a source address belonging to the network.